Sharp told by lenders to find LCD partner within months -sources

 Sharp has secured funds under a 510 billion yen ($4.2 billion) commitment line that must be repaid by end-March although the amount borrowed has not been disclosed.

-Prospects for Sharp, which was once Apple’s favored supplier, to clinch a deal remain unclear.
+Prospects for Sharp, which was once Apple’s favoured supplier, to clinch a deal remain unclear.

 Hon Hai, which goes by the trade name Foxconn, is seen as the strongest suitor.
 It already owns a 37.6 percent stake in Sharp’s most advanced LCD plant although talks about a deal in 2012 fell through when CEO Terry Gou wanted to renegotiate terms after Sharp’s share price slid.